Prototheca

 Prototheca is a genus of algae in the family Chlorellaceae.
-While this genus is a member of the green algae, all Prototheca no longer have chloroplasts and therefore their photosynthetic ability.
+While this genus is a green algae, their plastids no longer have chlorophyll and therefore their photosynthetic ability have been lost.
 Some species can cause protothecosis in humans and various vertebrates.

 Etymology

 From the Greek proto- (first) + thēkē (sheath), Prototheca is a genus of variably shaped spherical cells of achloric algae in the family Chlorellaceae.
 Wilhelm Krüger, a German expert in plant physiology and sugar production, reported Prototheca microorganisms in 1894, shortly after spending 7 years in Java studying sugarcane.
 He isolated Prototheca species from the sap of 3 tree species.
 Krüger named these organisms as P. moriformis and P. zopfii, the second name as a tribute to Friedrich Wilhelm Zopf, a renowned botanist, mycologist, and lichenologist.

 Biology

 Prototheca consists of microscopic, single cells, which may sometimes be clustered to form irregular packets.
 The cell is generally spherical, ellipsoidal or reniform in shape, with a thin and delicate cell wall.
 Chloroplasts are absent.

 With the lack of chloroplasts and photosynthetic ability, Prototheca grow heterotrophically and some exhibit parasitism.
 Other groups of photosynthetic organisms have undergone similar functional losses in photosynthetic ability and shifted to a parasitic lifestyle, such as in apicomplexans.